 Oil spill prevention and planning is critical in our region.
 Going forward, the Puget Sound Partnership will continue, as we are able, to participate in regional oil-spill planning and prevention forums (like the Northwest Area Committee, Pacific States/British Columbia Oil Spill Task Force, and the Puget Sound Harbor Safety Committee).

 Puget Sound Partnership involvement in oil-spill planning and prevention

-The 2009 Washington State Legislature directed the Puget Sound Partnership to provide independent advice and assessment of Washington State’s oil spill programs and make recommendations for any necessary improvements.
-In late summer 2010 the Partnership assembled a Cross-Partnership Oil Spill Work Group to help assist the Leadership Council carry out this responsibility.
+The 2009 Washington State Legislature directed the Puget Sound Partnership to provide independent advice to and assessment of Washington State’s oil spill programs and to make recommendations for any needed improvements.
+In late summer 2010, the Partnership assembled a Cross-Partnership Oil Spill Work Group to help the Leadership Council carry out this responsibility.

-The Work Group's first meetings occurred in late fall 2010 for three full days.
-Attendees of the Work Group’s October 29 meeting unanimously agreed on four recommendations.
-On November 23, 2010, the PSP Leadership Council passed Resolution 2010-4 to support those recommendations.
+The Work Group's first meetings occurred in late fall 2010.
+Attendees of the work group’s October 29 meeting unanimously agreed on four recommendations.
+On November 23, 2010, the Puget Sound Partnership Leadership Council passed Resolution 2010-4 to support these recommendations.

 The Partnership summarized the Work Group’s recommendations to the House’s Ecology and Parks Committee on December 10, 2010.
 Video on TVW.

 The 2012 Puget Sound Action Agenda outlined the priorities identified by the Work Group in May 2011.
 Since then, the Partnership, through Action Agenda, has focused on activities related to:

 - Involvement of local organizations in oil spill practice drills and assessments of natural resources